elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 The power of Elixir's extensibility comes when protocols and structs are used together.

-In the previous chapter, we have learned that although structs are maps, they do not share protocol implementations with maps.
-Let's define a `User` struct as in the previous chapter:
+In the [previous chapter](/getting-started/structs.html), we have learned that although structs are maps, they do not share protocol implementations with maps.
+Let's define a `User` struct as in that chapter:

 ```iex
 iex> defmodule User do